mojtabana/dnser/README.md

 # DNS Changer - Easily Change Your System's DNS

-This script allows you to **quickly change your system's DNS** settings using various DNS providers.
+`dnser` allows you to **quickly change your system's DNS** settings using various DNS providers.
 It supports **NetworkManager, systemd-resolved, and resolv.conf** methods.

 ## 🚀 Features
 ✅ Change DNS to well-known providers (Google, Cloudflare, Shecan, etc.)